-The RENAME COLUMN statement allows you to rename an existing column in an existing table in any schema (except the schema SYS).
+The RENAME COLUMN statement renames an existing column in an existing table in any schema (except the schema SYS).

-To rename a column, you must either be the database owner or the table owner.
+To rename a column, you must be either the database owner or the table owner.

 Other types of table alterations are possible; see ALTER TABLE statement for more information.